The Tour de France stands out as the top long-distance cycling race in the world.

 The hotel runs exclusive deals on stays and spa time.
 These fit well for race visitors.
 It acts as a base for fans.

-Recover in the spa or eat in the restaurant.
-Book via website for Tour de France dates and lowest prices.
+Book via the website for the Tour de France dates and the lowest prices.

 The Hotel Location: